-Although insulation installation is no longer a fledgling trade, clients won’t need daily or even monthly service.
-This means that your business will need an excellent reputation to build on, with an emphasis on expert workmanship and professional customer service and advice.
+In order to have a successful insulation business, your business will need an excellent reputation to build on, with an emphasis on expert workmanship and professional customer service and advice.

 According to IBISWorld, the insulation contractor industry in the US is mainly made up of smaller businesses, none with a market share greater than 5%.
-However, the insulation materials industry forms an ever-increasing and important part of the American economy, employing over 400,000 people across the US.
+However, the insulation materials industry forms an ever-increasing and important part of the American economy, generating over $13 billion annually and employing over 83,000 people across the US.

 In recent years, improving insulation has become a central consideration beyond the federal regulations on building insulation.
 The benefits of good insulation are such that according to the ICAA, many local and state governments, as well as utilities, offer extensive financial incentives and subsidies for installing insulation.
 Did you know, for example, that installing attic insulation provides a higher return on investment (107%) than any other home remodeling project?